MaximilianBernhardt/mindmaps/README.md

 [![Software License](https://img.shields.io/badge/license-AGPL-brightgreen.svg?style=flat-square)](LICENSE)

 This Nextcloud app allows you to create awesome mindmaps together with your colleagues.
-You can easily work together on your mindmaps and see who´s working on which node of the mindmap.
+You can easily share them with other users / groups and even circles on your local instance.
+A lot more cool features are planned for future versions.
 App icon by [Icons8](https://icons8.com) and mindmaps powered by [Vis.js](http://visjs.org/).

 ### Features